-Topic to be assessed Discussion points/questions What controls and expectations does the company have in managing the ESG performance of third-party contractors (especially during construction work)?
-Management programmes • To what extent is there a document (s) or evidence of systematic processes that would ensure the effective implementation of an ESGMS? • Who is responsible for these documents (i.e. in terms of updating, communicating their requirements, ensuring that they are implemented)?
-Is there evidence of evolution of approaches and practices over time?
-Stakeholder engagement program (SEP) and grievance mechanism Does the company have a SEP? • Does the company disclose information on ESG performance to local communities?
-If so what information and does it seem appropriate to the audience? • Do communities (or other stakeholders) feel that their interests have been taken seriously by the company?
-How does the company respond to any criticisms that it receives from stakeholders? • Is the SEP the responsibility of other parties (usually government agencies?)
+Topic to be assessed Discussion points/questions Topic to be assessed Discussion points/questions Management programmes • Does the company have a SEP? • Does the company disclose information on ESG performance local communities?
+If so what information and does it see appropriate to the audience? • Do communities (or other stakeholders) feel that their interest have been taken seriously by the company? • How does the company respond to any criticisms that it receiv from stakeholders? • Is the SEP the responsibility of other parties (usually governme agencies?)
 Assess the adequacy and completeness of this.
-Monitoring and review What does the company monitor and who does it report this information to?
-What evidence is there that monitoring shapes and informs company practices?
-Does the company use external monitors, if so why?
+Monitoring and review • What does the company monitor and who does it report the information to? • What does the company monitors, if so why? • Are there specific ESG performance targets?
+If so, how are the identified and who monitors progress in achieving them?
+Whe consequences if targets are not met? • Which external audiences receive ESG reports and why? m ts es nt is